Last Updated on Samuel Franklinby

 Tarkov How To Level Strength To Elite Level (2021)

 Researching how to level strength for hideout upgrades or looking to go all the way to elite (max) level for those juicy in raid benefits?
-There are a number of effective ways to level your strength skill in Tarkov and those wanting to achieve the elite skill level before the end of an Escape From Tarkov wipe will want to start following the process below as soon as possible.
+There are a number of effective ways to level your strength skill in Tarkov and those wanting to achieve the elite skill level before the end of an Escape From Tarkov reset cycle will want to start following the process below as soon as possible.

 As with all physical skills levelling in Tarkov you’ll want to use the FP-100 filter absorber in your air filtering unit if unlocked in the hideout and be aware of the exhaustion mechanic which limits the progress you can make per raid.
 The strength wiki page provides up to date calculations specific to strength levelling as well.